- Reference Number: HEY1049/2022

 What is low blood glucose?

-You have been given this leaflet because your baby is at increased risk of having low blood glucose (also called low blood sugar or hypoglycemia).
+- You have been given this leaflet because your baby is at increased risk of having low blood glucose (also called low blood sugar or hypoglycaemia).

-If your baby is in one of these “at risk” groups, it is recommended that they have some blood tests to check their blood glucose level.
+- If your baby is in one of these “at risk” groups, it is recommended that they have some blood tests to check their blood glucose level and a period of monitoring their clinical well-being and feeding prior to discharge.
 Extremely low blood glucose, if not treated, can cause brain injury resulting in developmental problems.
 If low blood glucose is identified quickly, it can be treated to avoid harm to your baby.

 Blood glucose testing

 - Your baby’s blood glucose is tested by a heel-prick blood test.
 A very small amount of blood is needed and it can be done while you are holding your baby in skin-to-skin contact.
-The first blood test should be taken between 3 and 4 hours of age.
+The first blood test should be taken between 3-4 hrs of age.
 This is usually prior to the second feed.
-It will be repeated prior to feeds until blood sugar levels are stable.
+It will be repeated prior to feeds until blood glucose levels are stable.

-- You and your baby will need to stay in hospital for the blood tests.
+- You and your baby will need to stay in hospital for the blood tests and monitoring of clinical well being

 - You will know the result of the test straight away.